Marple, Greater Manchester: Culture and community

+Media

+Local news and television programmes are provided by Salford-based BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter.

+Local radio stations are BBC Radio Manchester, Heart North West, Smooth North West, Capital Manchester and Lancashire, Greatest Hits Radio Manchester & The North West and Your FM, a community-based station which broadcast from Stockport.

+The town is served by the local newspaper the Manchester Evening News.

 Film appearances

 In 2008, Marple was used as the setting for the BBC drama Sunshine.

 Marple featured in a 2010 BBC documentary on Dr Beeching which described the long-term effects of axing much of the UK railway network in the 1960s.
 The programme highlighted the transport issues and how getting a direct train from Marple to Stockport was now impossible and the road traffic made the journey one of the most difficult in the UK.

 Landmarks

 Marple is notable for its series of 16 canal locks, known as Marple Lock Flight, close to the village centre.
 The Peak Forest Canal skirts the village, north running alongside Marple Memorial Park and Brabyns Park until it reaches the Marple Aqueduct and on to Dukinfield Junction, and south towards Bugsworth Basin.
 Macclesfield Canal meets the Peak Forest Canal at Marple Junction, and heads towards Birmingham.
 The two canals form part of the Cheshire Ring canal system; the canals served as a vital link during the Industrial Revolution.
 Nowadays they provide an area of relaxation for walkers, anglers and boaters.

 The Roman Lakes leisure complex, in the valley bottom close to Strines, is popular with walkers, anglers, nature lovers and horse riders.
 The area was named in the Victorian era as an attraction to tourists, not because it had links with the Romans (also true of Roman Bridge, a packhorse bridge over the Goyt).
 In the area closest to the river there was a mill built by Samuel Oldknow and destroyed by fire in 1892.
 In 2011, volunteers uncovered the wheelpit and entrance footings to the mill and are currently seeking funds to continue the exploration.
 The wheelpit, which when built was the largest in the world, is now viewable.

 The Middlewood Way is a 10-mile walking and cycling path between Marple and Macclesfield, following the line of the former Macclesfield, Bollington and Marple Railway.